JonatanHjelm95/PythonSemProjekt/README.md

 # Python Semester Projekt

 # Stock Predictions
-- This project focuses on producing a daily close price prediction on any stock, based only on 1 input: stockname
+- This project focuses on producing a 30 day close price prediction on any stock, based only on 1 input: stockname

 - Input will be given with a POST-request to a remote FLASK-server, and outputted as an array and a graph